 Now, you may think that I am not paying attention to food prices, sales, or the like, but that couldn’t be further from the truth.

-It’s not even that we buy a lot of access food.
+It’s not even that we buy a lot of excess food.
 We meal plan every week and hardly ever throw anything out.
 I shop at the Farmers market and at three to five different stores, use coupons (whenever possible) and we cook mostly from scratch (I am mentioning that because ‘raw ingredients’ are always considered less expensive than (partly) prepared foods).
 We limit eating out to (cheaper) take-out food once a week or a casual dinner at a restaurant every other week (and that’s not even counted in our grocery budget).
 So yes, we do eat most meals at home (and for the record, hardly ever spend money on lunches or coffee shop purchases!), so I wonder if other people simply have a higher eating-out budget?
 I don’t think that this is necessarily the case.

 Regardless, I know there is room for improvement.
 Although I try to do so, I don’t always stick to the grocery list and am guilty of the occasional impulse purchase.
 One thing I could work on.
 I could also shop my pantry more often.
 Although things get eaten eventually (and I consider having a little stockpile generally a good thing), I should make sure that nothing goes to waste there either.

 I am very curious, though: how much do you spend on groceries?
 How do you stretch your dollars?